Payroll professionals: essential people at the frontline of payroll

 Processing global payroll is challenging and pressurized during normal times so you can imagine the impact the curveball that is COVID-19 is having.
 Most payroll professionals, like all other office employees, now find themselves working from home.
 They must now do their jobs while accessing vital payroll data remotely, working to different schedules, time zones and moving to video conferencing for communicating with colleagues and other stakeholders.

 Colleague absences due to Covid-19 is an issue they have to contend with and react to- they may be forced to switch tasks or re-allocate roles to people located in different countries.
 The payroll providers in their network may be struggling to deliver services or meet crucial deadlines.
 In response to this, there may be a need to quickly source and on board and entirely new vendor or provider.
 Or they might have to provide additional payroll support to impacted countries while also meeting their own internal obligations.

-Governments everywhere are responding to COVID-19 with new temporary legislation around welfare payments and tax initiatives in the short term.
+Governments everywhere have been responding to COVID-19 for over a year now with new temporary legislation around welfare payments and tax initiatives in the short term.
 This means extra payrun elements need to be accounted for in the monthly payrun files, and these elements will be different for each country so the extra workload can be intense and demanding.
 Attention to detail has never been more important in global payroll and many payroll professionals are working closely with Human Resources, Legal and senior management teams to understand the impact to the organization and the employees.